 Three new directors joined the four Wilkin family members on the board, later in 1980 AFW retired after 38 years as chairman of the business.
 JSW wrote: "His was a lifetime of devotion and painstaking dedication to the business".
 A further £200,000 was allocated for the reconstruction of the offices and continued factory improvements.
 Turnover had passed £5million, exports to over 50 countries were strong and Gift packs were introduced to stimulate interest in the range.

 In his last years TGW worked hard to guarantee future employee’s benefited from the success.
 A Share Ownership Scheme was started and shares were transferred to a trust for the employees, a trust which currently holds over half the issued share capital.
 The dismissal of a hurricane by a famous TV presenter could not have been more wrong.
 In a few hours’ trees that stood for centuries were uprooted, farm buildings and roofs damaged and Sea Salt from the North Sea burnt plants turning them a dark brown for many seasons to come.

 1994 - Moving forward in the 90’s

-Late 1990 saw the opening of the Tiptree Shop and in 1994 this was added to with a tea room and the opening of a new museum, recorded visitors soon exceeded 50,000.
+Late 1990 saw the opening of the Tiptree Shop and at a later date a tea room and the opening of a new museum happened, recorded visitors soon exceeded 50,000.
 A curious mixture of old and new methods helped the factory to continue its modernisation.
 State of the art packing and filling machinery works hand in hand with skilled labourers.

 2000 - The Millennium; the first 10 years